ci-compass/cicf/week02-python-and-jupyter/slides/slides.md

 - Do not use tab characters unless you're certain that your editor will turn `<tab>` keys into spaces.

-## Code blocks

-This trips me up every time.

-When you have a statement that is followed by a "code block" (such as the body of an "if" or a "for") then the statement ends with a colon!
-( : )

 ## Data types